lazaralex98/contract-offsetter-ui/README.md

 - we check wether each transaction has been offset or not using the `nonceOflastOffset` which we get from the `fetchNonceOfLastOffset()` function

 I do acknowledge this function is a mess.
 A lot of stuff is a mess in this codebase.
 That's the perils of working on a tight deadline.
 We'll clean it up in time.

+### fetchNonceOfLastOffset()

+This function is fairly straightforward, it interacts with the `ContractOffsetter` to fetch the nonce of the last transaction that has been offset.

+### fetchBalances()

+This function takes in a list of all eligible token types (containing address, name and symbol), then, for each, it fetches the balance of the user within `ContractOffsetter` and the balance of said token within the BCT pool.

+It returns an array of `balances`, each balance containing: a token address, a name, and a symbol, the amount the user holds within `ContractOffsetter` and the amount that exists within the BCT pool for said token.

+_Side note: probably not the best naming `balances`, I know, but it shall work for now.
+I do intent to clean up a lot of this after I implement automated tests_

+### fetchDepositableTokenTypes()

+This function uses the `/api/getAllTCO2Types` endpoint (which uses The Graph) to fetch an array of all eligible TCO2 tokens.
+Each token will have: a name, a symbol, an address.
+And it uses a spread operator to add the BCT token to the returned array.

+### /api/getAllTCO2Types

+Uses the `https://api.thegraph.com/subgraphs/name/co2ken/staging` GraphQL endpoint (from The Graph) to query TCO2 tokens for name, symbol and address effectively giving us a list of all eligible TCO2 tokens.

+### /api/getTransactionsOfAddress

+Uses the `https://api-testnet.polygonscan.com/api?module=account&action=txlist` REST API endpoint (from Polygonscan) to fetch (at most 10k) transactions based on the queried `address`.

+Our endpoint can also take in an `endBlock` parameter.
+If this is not specified, it defaults to "99999999" which will result in us fetching the latest transactions.
+If it is specified, it will give the the latest transactions starting from the queried block number.